ncatlab/nlab-content/pages/810.md

 In the [[omega-groupoid]] case, the $\Gamma^+_i$ can be recovered from the $\Gamma^-_i$, and vice versa,  by using the inverses, assumed to arise from the groupoid structure.

-The main result of the first paper below is that (strict) cubical omega-groupoids with connections are equivalent to crossed complexes.
+The main result of the second paper below is that (strict) cubical omega-groupoids with connections are equivalent to crossed complexes.
 It is easy to construct a functor from the former to the latter; the hard work is to show that such an omega-groupoid may be functorially reconstructed from the crossed complex it contains.

+This work is used in the third paper to construct and apply a strict cubical homotopy groupoid of a filtered space.

-The main result of the second  paper below is that (strict) cubical omega-categories  with connections are equivalent to strict globular omega-categories.
+The main result of the fourth   paper below is that (strict) cubical omega-categories  with connections are equivalent to strict globular omega-categories.

 ##References##